 How to Apply

 All students connected to the SRC-URO application must REGISTER.
 When registering, please update any incorrect or missing information in your profile.
-You will not list an advisor in the registration section, as you will be paired with an advisor if you are approved for the program.
+If you have already met with and secured the support of an SRC-URO faculty member, pelase list their name as your advisor.
+Applicants who already have a faculty mentor will be considered to have stronger applications.
 You must upload the components of the application through the registration section of our website AND deliver a hard copy of all components to our office (531 Warner Hall) by the published deadline.